JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 29 Jan, 2020
 ------------
-Summary the bad design of old java Date
+Summary the bad design of old java Date -- TODO
     -- Date is mutable, which makes it not safe.
 	-- Date constructor Date(year, month, day), the year is actually (year - 1900), month is (month - 1)
 	-- Calendar
 	--

 New time API: java.time
 LocalDate, LocalTime, Period, Duration, ZonedDateTime, DateTime, Instant, DateTimeFormatter, ZoneId, Clock